Topic outline

 -

 The module presents the fundamental concepts, challenges, architectures and methodologies of deep learning.
-We introduce the learning of neural representations from vectorial, sequential and image data, covering both supervised and unsupervised/generative learning, and hinting at various forms of weak supervision.
-We close the gap between neural networks and probabilistic learning by discussing generative deep learning models.
-Models covered include: deep autoencoders, convolutional neural networks, long-short term memory, gated recurrent units, deep reservoir computing, sequence-to-sequence, neural attention, neural Turing machines, variational autoencoders, generative adversarial networks. diffusion models, score-based methods.
+We introduce the learning of neural representations from vectorial, sequential and image data, covering both supervised and unsupervised learning, and hinting at various forms of weak supervision.
+Models covered include: deep autoencoders, convolutional neural networks, long-short term memory, gated recurrent units, advanced recurrent architectures, sequence-to-sequence, neural attention, Transformers, neural Turing machines.
 Methodological lectures will be complemented by introductory seminars to Keras-TF and Pytorch.

-Introduction to the deep learning module; introduction to CNN; basic CNN elements[DL] Chapter 9 Additional Readings
+Introduction to the deep learning module; introduction to CNN; basic CNN elements[DL] Chapter 9 [CHB] Chapter 10

-CNN architectures for image recognition; convolution visualization; advanced topics (deconvolution, dense nets); applications and code[DL] Chapter 9 Additional Readings
+CNN architectures for image recognition; convolution visualization; advanced topics (deconvolution, dense nets); applications and code[DL] Chapter 9 [CHB] Chapter 10

 [20] Complete summary of convolution arithmetics